What does INRI stand for?

 TL;DR

-In visual depictions of the crucifixion, we often see the letters “INRI” on a sign above Jesus’ head.
-These letters are an acronym for what was really written in Latin: “Iesus Nazarenus Rex Iudaeorum,” which means “Jesus of Nazareth the King of the Jews.”
+In visual depictions of the crucifixion, we often see the letters I-N-R-I on a sign above Jesus' head.
+These letters represent what was really written in Latin: "Iesus Nazarenus Rex Iudaeorum," which means "Jesus of Nazareth the King of the Jews."
 This phrase is what Pilate commanded to be written and displayed over Jesus’ head (John 19:19-20).
 It was customary for the condemned to have their name and crime displayed at their death.
 This title is ironic because, while the Jewish teachers wanted to condemn Jesus for saying He was the King of the Jews, the truth was that Jesus is indeed the King.
 He came from the linage of King David and was the promised Messiah who would sacrifice Himself for the sins of humanity, then come back to life.
-One day, everyone will bow down and confess that Jesus is King—not just of the Jews but Lord of all (Philippians 2:9-11, Revelation 1:7).
+One day, everyone will bow down and confess that Jesus is King—not just of the Jews, but Lord of all (Philippians 2:9-11, Revelation 1:7).

 Writer: Hanna S.